Advertising Your Program

 If you would like to ensure that your program is as visible as possible to a wide audience of students, please consider the following ways that we can help you spread the word.

 Brochures are a great way to advertise your program.
 Brochures can easily be handed out in your classes, at the Study Abroad Fair, and put on display in our Study Abroad Resource Library.
 We have created, in collaboration with the office of University Relations, a very effective and attractive award-winning template for brochure design.
 This design includes standard language on important issues, including refund information and information for students with disabilities.
 For all approved programs, Study Abroad Programs will pay for the design and production of up to 300 brochures per year that follow this template.
 Many Program Directors make use of funds leftover from the previous year to support the cost of additional brochures, if needed.
-It is important to have your brochure template completed/updated by the deadline in September so that brochures can be ready in time to use them at the Study Abroad Fair in October.
+It is important to have your brochure template completed/updated so that brochures can be ready in time to use them at the Study Abroad Fairs in the Fall and Spring.
 Please contact us with questions about brochure design and production.

 Our annual Study Abroad Fair is held every October in the Student Center Ballroom.
 We have representatives from over 60 study, work, intern, and volunteer abroad organizations, as well as offices from around campus that may be of interest to internationally-minded students.
 We try to create a relaxed and festive atmosphere that allows students to browse program offerings and get excited about the possibility of joining one.
 This year, we had over 1,300 students in attendance.
 Each program will have one table that can be staffed by the Program Director and/or another representative of the program.
 Registration opens during the summer and registration forms should be returned to our office by early September to guarantee a table, as we typically fill all of our tables by late September.